thank you so much for your interest in allowing your new baby to model for a mentoring session!

 please read this thoroughly, it’s in your best interests, I promise!

-typically there are two model slots, one in the morning and one in the early afternoon. we will let you know which one is yours! you can expect to be here for about 3 hours. the room is very, very warm, so dress accordingly.
+typically there are two model slots, one in the morning and one in the early afternoon. we will let you know which one is yours! or it may just be a one model workshop where we will plan to get started at 10am. you can expect to be here for about 3-4 hours. the room is very, very warm, so dress accordingly in layers.

 the most important thing on this page: I’m going to ask you to keep your baby awake for at least two hours before your session. i know that this doesn’t sound easy for many babes. in fact, it may sound like downright torture. however, this is the single most important thing you can do to ensure a successful session. even babies who ‘sleep all the time’ still need this extra wakeful period to sleep soundly through their session. i will be touching them constantly and moving them around, so it takes a little extra magic to make it happen, and the wakeful period IS that magic. ideally, your morning looks like this:

 wake up (7?
 8?)

 my tips for keeping baby awake prior to session:

 - bath time! babies are exhausted by bathing, even sponge baths.

 - if you have a long drive to my place, a cool washcloth on the cheek or other pestering works well in the car… we don’t want to use up our sleepy time up en route!